Hire Backend Developers in Latin America

 Sourcing

-NBS draws from pre-vetted talent pipelines in Colombia, Argentina, and Brazil.
+NBS draws from pre-vetted talent pipelines in Mexico, Colombia, Argentina, and Brazil.

 Technical Screening

-Live coding challenge plus system design review — filters for architectural thinking, not syntax trivia.
+Live coding challenge plus system design review, with framework-specific assessments: ActiveRecord query optimization for Rails, async patterns for Node.js, ORM and concurrency for Python and Java.
+Filters for architectural thinking, not syntax trivia.

 English Proficiency Assessment